chenkianwee/bldgauto/_sources/docs/02/02_opta_r1000_modbus.md

-# Arduino Opta and Seeed Studio reComputer r1000
+# Arduino Opta and Seeed Studio reComputer r1000 Modbus TCP/IP

 ## Hardware and software
 For this tutorial we will need the following hardware